Dean-Clark27/CSE160-Group-6-Final-Project-/README.md

 ### Modeling
-* Use regression-based modeling to estimate housing values accross the 5 different boroughs in NYC --> employs linear regression ot capture relationships between teh indeprendent variables and housing prices
+* Use regression-based modeling to estimate housing values accross the 5 different boroughs in NYC --> employs linear regression to capture relationships between the indeprendent variables and housing prices
 * Perform this process for both the SLD data and the crime data

 ### Model Evaluation